Snack Smarter Schoolwide

 - Provide input on which snack offerings need to be improved

-- Talk with local food suppliers — and farmers — about foods they may be able to provide
+- Talk with local food suppliers — including farmers — about foods they may be able to provide

-- Take turns on the a la carte line promoting nutrient-rich choices
+- Take turns staffing the a la carte line promoting nutrient-rich choices

 - Volunteer to help rearrange vending machine or cafeteria displays